 “The ethnic political parties are better organized now and they don’t have much faith in Daw Aung San Suu Kyi, although this doesn’t mean that they won’t cooperate within the parliament,” Sai Wansai told ASEAN Today.

 Following the 2015 elections, the NLD appointed chief ministers from their own party in every ethnic state, reneging on their election promises to let the people choose state ministers.
 Moves like this are exacerbating conflict with ethnic armed groups such as the Arakan Army.

-The biggest effect of constitutional reform would help the NLD regain the support it needs from the ethnic political parties, though a more realistic possibility would be an anti-Tatmadaw coalition in which ethnic parties work with the NLD in the new government.
+The biggest effect of constitutional reform would be to help the NLD regain the support it needs from the ethnic political parties, though a more realistic possibility would be an anti-Tatmadaw coalition in which ethnic parties elect their own candidates, but then work with the NLD in the new government.

 Suu Kyi thinks China has the answer to securing constitutional reform

-The military’s opposition to any constitutional amendments represents a major roadblock for the NLD’s moves towards reform.
-Suu Kyi will need to do more to push the military to permit reform and avoid a repeat of the USDP’s failed attempt in 2013-14.
-The state counsellor is turning to Beijing for assistance.
+Suu Kyi will need to do more to push the military to permit reform and avoid a repeat of the USDP’s failed attempt in 2013-14, and the state counsellor is turning to Beijing for assistance.
 China may have the clout to push the Tatmadaw into complying with reform, and Suu Kyi sees this.